fberkemeier/MultiLayer-NotchDelta/README.md

 ### Data loading

-The following data structures are created from the Excel files:
+The following data structures are created from the Excel files in the `data/` folder:

 - `path_dict`: maps dataset name to the corresponding `.xlsx` file path
 - `sheets_dict`: loads all layers as separate Excel sheets